NeroDCD/Website-VirtualR-Learning/README.md

 </p>

 **Link to the tutorial:** <a href="https://www.youtube.com/watch?v=EwzWg-Joxq0" target="_blank">Build and Deploy Fully Responsive Landing Page: React + Tailwind CSS</a>

+---
+This project was developed based on the YouTube tutorial titled **"Build and Deploy Fully Responsive Landing Page: React + Tailwind CSS."** The tutorial provides a comprehensive guide to creating a modern, fully responsive landing page using React and Tailwind CSS, and includes instructions on how to deploy it.

 ## ⚙️ Tech Stack